 We cut our cardboard into heart shapes and made a heart shaped bird feeder craft.

-Those are the shapes my daughter wanted to use because we made these as a Valentine’s Day heart bird seed feeder craft, but you can cut your birdfeeder into any shape you want!
+Those are the shapes my daughter wanted to use because we made these as a Valentine’s Day heart bird seed feeder craft (for homemade winter bird feeders), but you can cut your birdfeeder into any shape you want!

 Then, we spread peanut butter on both sides of the cardboard and pressed it into bird seed.
 We strung the shape through twine and then hung our bird feeder on our tree!